jamescurran/jamescurran.github.io/_posts/2003-08-13-the-tax-cut.md

   </ul>
   <p>
     <font size="2">
-      <font color="#000000" face="Garamond" size="3">So, what's wrong with this? <strong>Everything!</strong></font>
+      <font color="#000000" face="Garamond" size="3">So, what's wrong with this  <strong>Everything!</strong></font>
     </font>
   </p>
   <p>
     <font size="2">
-      <font color="#000000" face="Garamond" size="3">Why would companies be more willing to offer dividends just because the recipients will get to keep more of it?
-What's is it to them?
-OK, the tax cut might encourage more people to invest to dividend offering company, raising their stock, which might encourage more companies to offer them, so he's not completely off the mark here ---but this is not really a good thing, as we'll get to in a moment.<br />The next step in this scheme jumps to "small business owner", as if they are the only ones likely to benefit from this.
+      <font color="#000000" face="Garamond" size="3">Why would companies be more willing to offer dividends just because the recipients will get to keep more of it  What's is it to them  OK, the tax cut might encourage more people to invest to dividend offering company, raising their stock, which might encourage more companies to offer them, so he's not completely off the mark here ---but this is not really a good thing, as we'll get to in a moment.<br />The next step in this scheme jumps to "small business owner", as if they are the only ones likely to benefit from this.
 Actually, they are the least likely.</font>
     </font>
   </p>
   <ul>